vendu/vaaja/usr/games/mjolnir/doc/CHARACTERS.md

 Soldier ants are the strongest type of ants.

-## B - bee hive
-- you may acquire honey from these; one queen per hive.

 ## b - bee

 Bees are relatively easy opponents, for they can only sting once after which